Carloto Cotta: 2020s

-In The Tsugua Diaries (2021), a brilliant, backward-running chronicle of [a] COVID lockdown, Carloto plays himself.
+The Tsugua Diaries (2021) is a film that tells the story of a COVID-19 lockdown in reverse order.
+In the movie, Carloto plays himself.
 In one scene, both fellow cast members and crew get upset at him for his need to go surfing during production pause (folga) thus breaking the sanitary cordon and risk infecting the whole crew.

 In the international horror fantasy production You Won't be Alone (2022) by Goran Stolevski, Maria – a "Wolf-Eateress", devours Boris, Carloto's character, who's lured by her shapeshifting as a dog.

 Cotta stars in another horror fantasy in 2023, Amelia's Children by Gabriel Abrantes.
 According to one critic, Cotta has a face fit for farce, with puzzled, wide eyes that Abrantes takes great pleasure in pulling the wool over.
 It's enough fun just to see him get taken for a ride.

 In Banzo (2024) by Margarida Cardoso, which confronts the violence of the Portuguese colonial past in farms for Cacao beans in São Tomé and Príncipe, Carloto plays Afonso.
 Afonso is a medical doctor sent to cure a group of servants “infected” by Banzo, a severe form of homesickness afflicting slaves.
 Dozens of them die from starvation or suicide.
 For fear of spreading Banzo, the group is sent to an isolated, rainy hill, surrounded by forest.
 There, Afonso tries to cure the servants, but his inability to understand what is going on in their souls proves stronger than all solutions.